Last updated on 2026-01-30

 Graduates of the Automotive - Motive Power Technician program can pursue various career paths in Canada, including:

-• Automotive Technical Supervisor: Oversees a team of technicians, ensuring quality service and adherence to safety standards.
+- Automotive Technical Supervisor: Oversees the work of automotive technicians, ensuring quality and efficiency in service delivery.

-• Automotive Service Advisor: Acts as a liaison between customers and technicians, providing estimates and recommendations for vehicle repairs.
+- Automotive Service Advisor: Acts as a liaison between customers and service technicians, providing estimates and recommendations for vehicle repairs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.